 Holiday rules

-• No skin, drippings, gravy, creamy casseroles, or bones for cats.
+- No turkey skin, drippings, gravy, creamy sides, buttery sauces, or bones.

-• Ask guests not to feed the cat; provide approved treats only.
+- Ask guests not to feed your cat “just a little.”
+Provide approved treats instead.

 Everyday habits